kurnias/topguw/README.md

   -  Not really a dependencies, just to tell you that I use Oracle JDK 1.8 to run Topguw.

 2. Run
-  -  From a shell start the jar with "java -jar Topwub.jar"
+  -  From a shell, you can start the jar with "java -jar Topguw.jar"
-  -  Use Netbean to import the project and run from Netbean
+  -  Use Netbean to import the project and run from Netbean, main class is Principal.java

 ## How to use
 1. First step